Atheos/Atheos/docs/UPCOMING.md

 # Upcoming changes, features, or fixes for Atheos
 ================================================================================
-Mainly for use by @hlsiira, this file also serves as transparency for anyone who is curious, or looking for a place to help with the project.
+Mainly for use by @hlsiira, this file also serves as transparency for anyone curious or looking for a place to help with the project.
+- [FEAT]    A planned feature or idea for later down the road.
+- [BUG]     Unexpected behavior, crashes, logic errors.
+- [DEBT]    Messy code, shortcuts, lack of structure.
+- [IMPR]    An improvement that doesn't necessarily impact the UX.
+- [DOCS]    An area needing documentation written or update.

 ## InProgress
 - [ ] Codegit is acting funny on a new install, lots of issues and needs investigating.
 - [ ] Most messages aren't making their way to the output, message undefined a lot.

--
+## Standardization
+- [ ] [DEBT] Rename all Element IDs to use UPPERCASE & no spaces/dashes/underscores; keep simple.

 ## Global:
-- [ ] Condense element IDs for easier changeability.
-Current CSS files have them scattered.
 - [ ] Integrate complex return codes.
 - [ ] Use JWTs for distributed installs.
 - [ ] Consider integrating collaboration into the project.